-A. Oral Reprimand.
+- A. Oral Reprimand.
 An oral reprimand shall be removed from the member's personnel file after six (6) months, at the member's request, provided that no further discipline for conduct of the same or similar nature is imposed within six (6) months of the oral reprimand.
-If such further discipline is imposed, the existing oral reprimand may be retained in the file for an additional six (6) months.

-- B. Written Reprimand.
+If such further discipline is imposed, the existing oral reprimand may be retained in the file for an additional six (6) months. - B. Written Reprimand.
 A written reprimand shall be removed after two (2) years, at the member's request, provided that no further discipline for conduct of the same or similar nature is imposed within two (2) years of the written reprimand.
 If such further discipline is imposed, the existing written reprimand may be retained in the file for an additional two (2) years. - C. Suspension/Reduction in Pay.
-A suspension or reduction in pay of five (5) days or less shall be removed after three (3) years after issuance of the suspension or reduction in pay.
-A suspension or reduction in pay of more than five (5) days shall be removed after five (5) years after issuance of the suspension or reduction in pay.
-The Safety Director may determine that it is necessary to retain a record of suspension of more than five (5) days for a period of time in excess of four-five (45) years, up to a maximum of two (2) additional years, based upon the seriousness of the offense and the member's overall work record since being suspended.
-Should the Safety Director make this determination, it shall be made in the last one hundred eighty (180) days before expiration of the four-five (5) year retention period, with written notice to the affected member.
+A suspension or reduction in pay shall be removed after four (4) years after issuance of the suspension or reduction in pay.
+The Safety Director may determine that it is necessary to retain a record of suspension for a period of time in excess of four (4) years, up to a maximum of four (4) additional years, based upon the seriousness of the offense and the member's overall work record since being suspended.
+Should the Safety Director make this determination, it shall be made in the last one-hundred eighty (180) days before expiration of the four (4) year retention period, with written notice to the affected member.
 This notice shall set forth the Safety Director's specific reasons for the determination and the time period of the extended retention period.
-The member may grieve the Safety Director's determination, including any challenge to the length of the extended retention period, directly to arbitration under Article 6. - D. Dismissal/Reduction in Rank.
+The member may grieve the Safety Director's determination, including any challenge to the length of the extended retention period, directly to arbitration under Article 6.

+D. Dismissal/Reduction in Rank.
 A dismissal or reduction in rank shall be maintained as a permanent record.